 Can you remember the last time a stranger was kind to you?
 Maybe someone held a door open or offered you help with directions in the street?
 Or, perhaps you can recall the last time you helped somebody.
 After recently carrying out a few altruistic acts myself, I wanted to find out more about the power and benefits of kindness.

 Just before Christmas I passed a homeless man sitting outside a London Tube station.
-Coming out of a nearby coffee shop after paying £3 for a flat white, I couldn’t justify spending that on a hot drink while he was sat with nothing.
+Coming out of a nearby coffee shop after paying almost £3 for a flat white, I couldn’t justify spending that on a hot drink while he was sat with nothing.
 I started a conversation to find out how he was doing and he was thankful when I offered him some change and a banana.
 However, he seemed most grateful when I simply asked him what his name was.
 When I got up to leave, he looked directly into my eyes and gave me a genuine ‘thank you.’

 Later that week, I spotted an elderly lady hauling a huge suitcase down some stairs – she was clearly struggling.
 Her face lit up with joy when I offered a hand.
 She was clearly touched someone had made the effort to assist, and I too walked away with a spring in my step and smile on my face.

 In all three of these examples the power of kindness is obvious for the recipient: they were in a moment of need and received assistance.
 But the power of altruism also extended to me – in fact, one major benefit of kindness is that the love spreads both ways; it’s a win-win situation.

 A positive sign: showing kindness is easy and free